 If you want a galvanized tree collar and don't want to spend a fortune on one, this tutorial will show you step-by-step how to create your own tree collar in about 10 minutes!

 If you feel crafty and want to make your own galvanized tree collar (in 10 minutes), skip this section.
 But for all of you who don't have the time or energy to make a DIY tree collar, here are some classy, ready-made tree collars that will make your Christmas tree so fancy.

 Feeling like a Christmas tree collar DIY?
 That's what I did and it was so easy and so quick.

 All I can say is our Christmas tree looks so much more complete with a tree collar versus a tree skirt.
 And now I just want to curl up by the tree every night to watch one of the best Christmas movies.

 Making your own tree collar is not hard.
 Here's how you can make your own for $20 in 10 minutes!

 - 17-gallon galvanized bucket (this size should be wide enough for most trees, but double check before you cut by measuring the width of your Christmas tree stand.)

-- Flat-head screw driver and hammer
+- Flat-head screw driver

 - Orbital jigsaw with metal-cutting blade